 Are there civil penalties attached to the instruments and under what legislative provisions are they enforced?

-- The first 12 months (from 8 July 2022) is considered a learning and familiarisation phase.
-The CISC will focus on education, support and working with entities to understand the reporting thresholds as they relate to each sector.
+- The first 12 months (from 8 July 2022) was considered a learning and familiarisation phase.
+Over this period the CISC focused on education, support and working with entities to understand the reporting thresholds as they relate to each sector.

 - The enforcement mechanisms under sections 68 and 101 of the Telecommunications Act that relate to non-compliance with a licence condition or a service determination apply to the new instruments.